Concurrent Object Regression: INTRODUCTION

-The major objective of this paper is to overcome the limitation of Euclidean responses in the previous concurrent regression approaches, where it is always assumed that $Y\in \reals$ or $Y \in \reals^p$.
+The major objective of this paper is to overcome the limitation of Euclidean responses in the previous concurrent regression approaches, where it is always assumed that $Y(t)\in \reals$ or $Y(t) \in \reals^p$.
 The challenge that one faces in extending concurrent regression beyond Euclidean responses is that existing methodology relies in a fundamental way on the vector space structure of the responses, which is no longer available, not even locally, when responses are situated in general separable metric spaces that cover large classes of possible response types.
 Technological advances have made it possible to record and efficiently store time courses of image, network, sensor or other complex data.
 Such ``object-oriented data'' \citep{marr:alon:14} or ``random objects'' \citep{mull:16} can be viewed as random variables taking values in a separable metric space that is devoid of a vector space structure and where only pairwise distances between the observed data are available.
+Such random object data, including distributional data in Wasserstein space~\cite{kato:21, chen:21}, covariance matrix objects~\citep{pete:mull:16}, data on the surface of the sphere~\citep{di:14}, and phylogenetic trees~\citep{bill:01}, have drawn the attention of the statisticians in recent times.

-As a motivating example for the proposed Concurrent Object Regression (CORE), we consider fMRI brain-image scans for Alzheimer's patients over varying ages.
+As a motivating example for the proposed concurrent object regression (CORE), we consider fMRI brain-image scans for Alzheimer's patients over varying ages.
 It is important to note that, the space $\mathcal{C}$ of the functional connectivity network of fMRI signals, represented as correlation matrices between the different nodes of the brain is not linear and there is no concept of direction.

 However, the connectivity correlation matrices can be perceived as random objects in a metric space, endowed with a suitable metric.
 For example, one might be interested to see if certain measures indexing the advancement of the disease, such as the total cognitive score, are associated with the connectivity matrices.
 It is known that a higher total cognitive score may be linked with a more serious cognitive deficit and a higher age.
 At the same time, the functional connectivity itself is expected to deteriorate with increasing age as the severity of the condition intensifies over time.
 Of interest is then to ascertain the dependence of the functional connectivity correlation matrices of the Alzheimer's subjects on time (age) and some index of the overall health for the subjects, that also varies over time.